 Glaze

-What about the frosting glaze?
-I just mixed 1/3 cup runny (warm or warm-room temperature) coconut butter + 3 Tablespoons coconut milk + 1 Tablespoon coconut oil + maple syrup, to taste: 1-3 Tablespoons + 1 drop pure lemon oil.
-Make sure the ingredients are slightly warm or very room temperature; otherwise, the coconut butter will harden.
-Stir together in a bowl.
-Pipe it on in a pretty drizzle!
+- Mix 1/3 cup runny (warm or warm-room temperature) coconut butter (find it here, or make your own here) + 3 Tablespoons coconut milk + 1 Tablespoon coconut oil + maple syrup, to taste: 1 to 3 Tablespoons + 1 drop pure lemon oil.

 Other AIP Baked Goods